Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Strong Communication Skills

-Clear communication (verbal, non-verbal, or written) is a key soft skill and critical component in the workplace.
+Clear communication (verbal, nonverbal, or written) is a key soft skill and a critical component in the workplace.
 It is the basis for every interaction and collaboration between colleagues.
-Communication is critical to other soft skills like teamwork, interpersonal, or negotiation skills.
+Communication is vital to other soft skills, such as teamwork, interpersonal, and negotiation skills.

-Communication skills involve active listening and paying attention to non-verbal cues.
+Communication skills involve active listening and paying attention to nonverbal cues.
 Strong communication skills involve the ability to convey ideas and messages clearly and compellingly.
-It involves understanding the needs and opinions of others and giving/responding to constructive feedback.
+They also involve understanding the needs and opinions of others and giving/responding to constructive feedback.

-Workplace communication comes in several forms: face-to-face, email, telephone, virtual meetings, etc. Each communication style has its place in the corporate world and can be classified under verbal and non-verbal communication respectively.
+Workplace communication takes several forms: face-to-face, email, telephone, virtual meetings, etc. Each style has its place in the corporate world and can be classified as verbal and nonverbal communication, respectively.

 Nonverbal communication is about listening to others.
 For example, making eye contact to show you are paying attention to someone or nodding your head to show a positive attitude towards someone speaking.
 Verbal communication is about relaying information to others orally.
 Here, the focus is on your tone and choice of words.

-Effective communication skills are necessary to interact and build strong relationships with teammates, stakeholders, or clients.
+Practical communication skills are necessary to interact and build strong relationships with teammates, stakeholders, or clients.
 This skill is valuable and critical for professional success, especially when working with teams.
-For example, you can say that you are good at public speaking or written communication.
+For example, you can say you are good at public speaking or written communication.

 Interpersonal Skills

 Interpersonal skills are the character traits and social abilities that help you navigate social situations.
-This soft skill consists of certain personality traits and attributes that make you work effectively with a team (or colleagues).
+These soft skills consist of certain personality traits and attributes that make you work effectively with a team (or colleagues).
 They make you sensitive to others, build trust, confront challenges (as a leader), and connect with others.

 Interpersonal skills examples include;

 A person with these skills is a social butterfly and pleasant to be around.
-He/She values the contributions of team members, has a good work ethic, and leaves a positive impression wherever they go.
+He/she values the contributions of team members, has a good work ethic, and leaves a positive impression wherever he/she goes.
 Organizations value these soft skills because people who have them can lead others, collaborate smoothly, interact with others, communicate, avoid conflict, and manage unexpected challenges.

 Although you may not have such soft skills, it’s not the end of the road.
 You may not be able to snap your fingers and have this skill, but you can develop interpersonal skills through practice and everyday life experiences.
 You just need to have (a high degree of) emotional intelligence.
-By developing these soft skills, you can interface and interact effectively across professional and personal contexts.
+Developing these soft skills allows you to interact effectively across professional and personal contexts.

 Teamwork Skills